 Cart Conditions are an advanced way to create WooCommerce coupon restrictions so you can protect your coupons from being used incorrectly.

-Once the plugin is active, you can navigate to WooCommerce > Coupons and click on Add Coupon at the top of the screen.
+Once you have Advanced Coupons activated, you can navigate to WooCommerce > Coupons and click on Add Coupon at the top of the screen.

 Once you set a percentage-based discount and specify the number you want to use, scroll down to the Cart Conditions section.